Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

+In the rest of this subsection, we will explain how to interpret all the examples in types $A$ and $D$ from Table \ref{table:tnp_numbers} using the combinatorics of rook configurations, as well as how some of the examples in type $E$ can be understood in terms of labelled Fano planes.
+We will give a conceptual proof of the fact that $T(E_8,8)$ is a QP-triple, as a case study in type $E$, in the next subsection.

-The residue sets arising from the triple $T(A_n, p)$ resemble the Rothe diagrams mentioned in Remark \ref{rmk:biset} (i).
-More specifically, the set $U(A_n,p)$ consists of the roots of the form $\ep_i-\ep_j$ where $1\le i\le p<j\le n+1$, so we may identify $U$ with the positions on a $p\times (n+1-p)$ board with rows labeled by 1 to $p$ from top to bottom and columns labelled by $p+1$ to $n+1-p$ from left to right.
-Each element of $R\in \Omega_{U(A_n, p)}$ consists of $\min(p, n+1-p)$ orthogonal roots, and if we view $R$ as an involution in the natural way, as the product $w_R\in S_{n+1}$ of the 2-cycles $(i,j)$ for which $\ep_i-\ep_j\in R$, then a root $\ep_a-\ep_b\in U(A_n,p)$ is a residue of $R$ with respect to $U(A_n,p)$ if and only if we have both $w_R(a)<b$ and $w_R(b)>a$.
-Equivalently, a position $(a,b)$ on the board is a residue $R$ if and only if it is not attacked by a rook to its right or above it in the rook configuration corresponding to $R$, as shown in Figure \ref{fig:rothe_A}, where the residues are marked by stars as in Figure \ref{fig:og_rothe}.
+\begin{exa}[Type $A$] The triple $T(A_n, p)$ is a QP-triple for all integers $n\ge 1$ and $1\le p\le n$.
+For such a triple, the set $U=U(A_n,p)$ consists of the roots of the form $\ep_i-\ep_j$ where $1\le i\le p<j\le n+1$, so we may identify $U$ with the positions on a $p\times (n+1-p)$ board with rows labelled by 1 to $p$ from top to bottom and columns labelled by $p+1$ to $n+1-p$ from left to right.
+Each element of $R\in \Omega_{U(A_n, p)}$ consists of $m:=\min(p, n+1-p)$ orthogonal roots, and if we view $R$ as an involution in the natural way, as the product $w_R\in S_{n+1}$ of the 2-cycles $(i,j)$ for which $\ep_i-\ep_j\in R$, then a root $\ep_a-\ep_b\in U(A_n,p)$ dominates $R$ if and only if we have both $w_R(a)<b$ and $w_R(b)>a$.
+Equivalently, a position on the board lies in $\res_U(R)$ if and only if it is not attacked by a rook to its right or above it in the rook configuration corresponding to $R$, as shown in Figure \ref{fig:rothe_A}, where the elements of $\res_U(R)$ are marked by stars as in Figure \ref{fig:og_rothe}.
+Thus, the generalized Rothe diagrams associated to $T(A_n,p)$ highly resemble the Rothe diagrams mentioned in Remark \ref{rmk:biset} (i).

-Using the rook configuration model, it is possible to deduce that the Poincar\'e polynomial of $\Omega(A_n,p)$ factors into quantum integers, as the product $PS_{U(A_n,p)}=\prod_{D}[d]$ where $D$ is the set (with no repetition) containing each of the $\min(p,n+1-p)$ consecutive integers leading up to (and including) $\max(p,n+1-p)$.
-The row--column symmetry of the model also implies that there is a natural level-preserving bijection between the quasiparabolic sets $\Omega(A_n,p)$ and $\Omega(A_n,n+1-p)$; in particular, the Poincar\'e polynomials of $U(A_n,p)$ and $U(A_n,n+1-p)$ agree.
+Using the rook configuration model, one can show using an elementary combinatorial argument that the Poincar\'e polynomial of $U(A_n,p)$ is $\prod_{d\in [n+1-m]_m}[d]_q$, as asserted in Table \ref{table:tnp_numbers}.
+The row--column symmetry of the model implies that there is a natural level-preserving bijection between the quasiparabolic sets $\Omega(A_n,p)$ and $\Omega(A_n,n+1-p)$; in particular, the Poincar\'e polynomials of $U(A_n,p)$ and $U(A_n,n+1-p)$ agree. \end{exa}

+\begin{rmk} The rook configuration model described in Example \ref{exa:aiii} is inspired by a similar model used by Garsia and Remmel in \cite{garsia86} to study a $q$-analogue of the Stirling numbers of the second kind.
+Garsia and Remmel place rooks on a general Ferrers board, and our model corresponds to the special case where the board is an $a\times b$ rectangle containing $\min(a,b)$ non-attacking rooks, with the set $\res_U(R)$ in our construction corresponding to the positions marked with a circle on the board; see \cite[Figure (I.7)]{garsia86}. \end{rmk}